In this post I’ll bring you 14 great baits in tough winter conditions, that will raise your chances to catch a fine carp.

 Do you have any baits that are just hitting it out of the park for you on a regular basis for carp during the winter?

-If your in the need for some winter fishing gear for carp fishing be sure to check out all my recommended gear.
+If you’re in the need for some winter fishing gear for carp fishing be sure to check out all my recommended gear.
 I took some time compiling a list of what works for me and what doesn’t that I think could help get going with catching more carp this winter.

 Any suggestions that can be added to our list?